spack/spack-tutorial/index.rst

      <https://aws.amazon.com/>`_, so that users who are unfamiliar with
      Docker can simply log into a VPM to do the demo exercises.

-  2. We also provide the `spack/tutorial <https://hub.docker.com/r/spack/tutorial>`_
+  2. We also provide the `spack/tutorial <https://ghcr.io/spack/tutorial>`_
-     container image on Docker Hub that you can use to do the tutorial on your local machine.
-You can invoke ``docker run -it spack/tutorial`` to start using the container.
+     container image that you can use to do the tutorial on your local machine.
+You can invoke ``docker run -it ghcr.io/spack/tutorial`` to start using the container.

 You should now be ready to run through our demo scripts: